maxoja/betting-simulator/README.md

 - limit data range within 2 years
 - find percentile of rsi value of each gain/loss entry groups
 - wick - plot rsi for gain/loss entry groups
+- why are there so many trade mismatch? -> because indicator value is forwarded in this analysis
+- add exclusion chart (cross accumulative) on wick analysis